vyood/odin-recipes/README.md

-This project is all about odin recipes
+This project is all about building basic landing pages linked to one index.html
-I will learn the ends and out of making the best recipes